avopra2/Stringscript/README.md

 # Stringscript
-Simple easy-to-use scripting language built in Python for quick programs and calculations
+Simple easy-to-use scripting language built in Python for quick programs and calculations in the command line
 _________________________
 Instructions: